DesertCow/CMS-Employee/README.md

 ✔️ THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database<br>
 <b>WHEN</b> I choose to update an employee role<br>
 ✔️ THEN I am prompted to select an employee to update and their new role and this information is updated in the database<br>
+<b>WHEN</b> I choose to delete a Department, Employee, or Role<br>
+✔️ THEN I am prompted to define the ID number of the row to be deleted, THEN that row is deleted<br>
+<b>WHEN</b> I choose "View Total Budget By Department"<br>
+✔️ THEN the total budget of each department is displayed<br>
 <br>
 <br>
 <br>